Ask a doctor about a prescription for ORALAIR 300 IR Sublingual Tablets

 Uncommon (may affect up to 1 in 100 people):

-Rare (may affect up to 1 in 1,000 people)
+Rare (may affect up to 1 in 1,000 people):

-Frequency not known (cannot be estimated with available data):
+Frequency not known (cannot be estimated from the available data):

 Esophageal inflammation has also been reported.

-Side effects in children and adolescents
+Adverse effects in children and adolescents

-Additionally, the following adverse reactions were reported in children and adolescents: bronchitis, tonsillitis (common), chest pain (uncommon).
+Additionally, the following adverse reactions were also reported in children and adolescents: bronchitis, tonsillitis (common), chest pain (uncommon).

 Worsening of asthma, systemic allergic reactions.